droidian/firefox-esr-mobile-config/README.md

   * Disable built-in advertisements (e.g. hardcoded links for certain social media sites on the start page)
   * Disable "User Messaging" about new features etc.
+  * Hide protections menu (the shield icon) in urlbar by default

 There's a
 [screenshot thread](https://fosstodon.org/web/@ollieparanoid/107394745970284867)